PRECISION: leveraging deeP REinforCement learnIng algorithm for Sustainable IrrigatiON scheduling

 • Crop Production: irrigation, water management, machine learning

-Focusing on the interface of three SARE focus areas, i.e., Increasing Sustainability of Existing Farming Practices, Appropriate Technology, and Natural Resources/ Conservation/ Water Quality, the PRECISION project will address two main objectives: (i) Develop an intelligent irrigation DSS that will have the potential to benefit precision irrigation and rule-based irrigation scheduling, and (ii) Provide irrigation decisions that can add value to farm profitability and irrigation management.
+Focusing at the interface of three SARE focus areas, i.e., Increasing Sustainability of Existing Farming Practices, Appropriate Technology and Natural Resources/ Conservation/ Water Quality, PRECISION project had two main objectives: (i) Develop an intelligent irrigation decision support system that has the potential to benefit precision irrigation and rule-based irrigation scheduling, (ii) Provide irrigation decisions that can add value to farm profitability and irrigation management.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.